 Wax has a consistency as its name suggests.
 Plant wax is a rather sticky substance.
 If you were to include plant wax in a formula such as tinctures or softgels, you would have to use a solvent to break the wax down.
 Otherwise, users wouldn’t be able to take the supplement properly.
 It would all stick together!

 Breaking down the wax is almost pointless.
 When this happens, you start to lose some of the potent nutrients you would be hoping to preserve.
 Instead, the wax can be used in other ways that would maintain its therapeutic integrity.

 Now that you understand why plant wax is removed from CBD products, let’s get into a more complex topic.
 This one doesn’t involve armpits!

 What is Chlorophyll?

 Chlorophyll is what gives hemp its green pigmentation.
 This molecule resides within little pods inside plant cells known as chloroplasts.
 These pods only live on mesophyll cells.
 Mesophyll cells can only be found on the interior of a hemp leaf.

-Seeing as the leaf has chlorophyll, that means all hemp products (full spectrum or not) must deal with this compound.
-If your product is not full spectrum and has an overwhelming taste of the earth, then there’s a good chance there’s chlorophyll in there.
+Seeing as the leaf has chlorophyll, that means all hemp products (broad spectrum or not) must deal with this compound.
+If your product is not broad spectrum and has an overwhelming taste of the earth, then there’s a good chance there’s chlorophyll in there.